 Much of the recent attention for in-memory database technology has focused on ERP leader SAP's Hana engine -- but there are some interesting in-memory innovations percolating elsewhere too.
-Among those is software from Aerospike Inc., which is based in Mountain View, Calif.
-The Aerospike software couples a key-value NoSQL data architecture with a hybrid (DRAM and flash drive) in-memory scheme for fast operational transactions.
+Among those is software from Aerospike Inc., which is

 The Aerospike software allows a data analytics house to drive near-real-time (millisecond) marketing decisions based on Web user data.
 Elad Efraim, chief technology officer and co-founder of New York-based eXelate, said the Aerospike NoSQL database allows the firm to index in DRAM and place data in Flash memory on clusters.
 This reduces both server count and transaction latency.
 He estimated that the database could support its customers' one trillion real-time data transactions monthly.